VBA Code to Send Emails From Excel

 Ok, we are done with the coding part.

 Sub SendEmail_Example1() Dim EmailApp As Outlook.Application Dim Source As String Set EmailApp = New Outlook.Application Dim EmailItem As Outlook.MailItem Set EmailItem = EmailApp.CreateItem(olMailItem) EmailItem.To = "Hi@gmail.com" EmailItem.CC = "email@example.com" EmailItem.BCC = "firstname.lastname@example.org" EmailItem.Subject = "Test Email From Excel VBA" EmailItem.HTMLBody = "Hi," & vbNewLine & vbNewLine & "This is my first email from Excel" & _ vbNewLine & vbNewLine & _ "Regards," & vbNewLine & _ "VBA Coder" Source = ThisWorkbook.FullName EmailItem.Attachments.Add Source EmailItem.Send End Sub

 Run the above code and it will send the email with the mentioned body of the email with the current workbook as the attachment.

-This has been a step by step guide to VBA Send Email from Excel.
-Here we will learn how to write VBA Code to send email from excel with attachment along with an example and downloadable excel template.
+This has been a guide to VBA Send Email from Excel.
+Here we learn how to write VBA code to send email from excel with attachment along with an example and downloadable excel template.
 You can learn more about VBA from the following articles –